BunnyEncoder20/pub_sub_system/README.md

 - Optional Monitoring: Flower (Web UI for Celery tasks)
 - Containerization & Infrastructure: Docker, Docker Compose, Kubernetes

+## Why Kubernetes ?
+- Several reasons, mainly:
+    1. Real-world deployment simulation – Shows that can run and manage distributed services in a production-like setup.
+	2. Scalability demo – Easily scale the Celery workers up/down with a single command (kubectl scale).
+	3. Resilience – If a container crashes, K8s will restart it automatically.

 ## Project Architecture
 ```bash
 +------------------+